 Probate is simply the process of administering a decedent’s estate.
 Most of us have heard the stories about how long and headache filled the probate process usually is, and we dread it when we actually have to face it.

-The Probate Process for a House in Wilmington – How to Avoid Getting Scammed
+The Probate Process for a House in Eastern – How to Avoid Getting Scammed

 Without the right kind of trust in place, probate usually follows a person’s passing.
 Probate is the process by which the decedent’s debts are settled and his or her property (held on his or her name alone and not otherwise legally distributed) is transferred to beneficiaries and heirs.